 Current Year: With the economy getting stronger and more vacant homes filling up, the tonnage for trash and green waste is increasing.
 Recent focus has been to increase waste diversion by incentivizing residents to participate in the Green Organics program.
-Peak year is N/A because the current fiscal year is the peak year for August data.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
-July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
+Peak year is N/A because the current fiscal year is the peak year for October data.